Core Policy Platform for the Scottish Parliament Elections

 From the seeds of austerity, introduced by the Conservatives and the Liberal Democrats, through the unravelling of Brexit and now the impact of Covid19, we have seen one of the biggest growths of poverty in our history.
 Nearly a quarter of our people live with some level of poverty and that cannot be acceptable.

-We want Government to have an absolute obligation to ensure a basic quality of life for all of its people – and that includes an end to poverty.
+We want the Scottish Government to have an absolute obligation to ensure a basic quality of life for all of its people – and that includes an end to poverty.
 Instead of tinkering we need to change.

 We want a Strong Economic, Social & Environmental Future

-That means being back in the European Union.
+For Renew Scotland, that means being back in the European Union.

-The Conservatives, Labour and Liberal Democrats may have abandoned the millions of people who voted to remain and those who now see that our future lies in Europe – …..but Renew has not and will push for a return at the earliest point possible.
+The Conservatives, Labour and Liberal Democrats may have abandoned the millions of people who voted to remain and those who now see that our future lies in Europe – …..but Renew Scotland has not and will push for a return at the earliest point possible.

 We will be proposing that Scotland is able to enjoy a variation of the “Northern Ireland” solution, allowing some level of active engagement within the EU until there is a time that we can fully rejoin – not in 20 or 30 years (as the old parties would advocate) – but at the earliest reasonable point.